WouterManuel/mkm-api-stock-manipulator/README.md

 This small Python application has been designed to interact with https://www.cardmarket.com/en/Magic API, using the mkmsdk library.

-I've never found a decent solution to updating my listed cards prices on cardmarket.com automatically, and having +500 cards listed manually changing the price was incredibly tedious.
+I've never found a decent solution to updating my listed cards prices on cardmarket.com automatically.
+Having +500 cards listed manually, tracking and changing the price for my stock was incredibly tedious.
 So, I figured I'd give the MKM API a try to update prices of card in stock automatically according to current price trends.